pitchmuc/aepp/docs/catalog.md

 myCat = catalog.Catalog(config=mySandbox)
 ```

-### Using kwargs
-2 parameters are possible for the instantiation of the class:
+3 parameters are possible for the instantiation of the class:

 * config : OPTIONAL : the connect object instance created when you use `importConfigFile` with connectInstance parameter.
 Default to latest loaded configuration.
 * header : OPTIONAL : header object  in the config module. (example: aepp.config.header)